Nuke (Marvel Comics): In other media

 A character loosely based on Nuke named William "Will" Simpson, appears in Jessica Jones, portrayed by Wil Traval.
 This version is a police sergeant at the NYPD's 15th Precinct who previously served in the 39th Infantry Division.
 Throughout the first season, he falls under Kilgrave's control, but is eventually freed by Jessica Jones and falls in love with Trish Walker.
 However, he becomes obsessed with murdering Kilgrave to stop him from hurting anyone else, putting him at odds with Jones.
 After acquiring experimental pills that increase his combat awareness from the mysterious "IGH" organization, Simpson becomes more manic and kills three of his associates to guarantee that only he can kill Kilgrave.
 He is eventually defeated by Jones and Walker, with the latter having taken some of his pills, and taken away by IGH.
 As of the second season, he has begun using an inhaler, spying on Walker, and discovered IGH is targeting Jones before he is attacked and killed by Alisa Campbell.
-Afterwards, Jones and Walker take his body to the beach near Playland Park and toss him into the ocean.